Subaru High-$z$ Exploration of Low-Luminosity Quasars (SHELLQs). XXV. Large-scale environments of low-luminosity quasars

 \subsubsection{Galaxy age}

 In Sec. \ref{subsubsec:host_galaxy} and \ref{subsubsec:smbh}, we assume that LAEs trace the underlying mass distribution.
 However, different galaxy populations may show different distributions.
 In general, galaxies in overdense regions are thought to form earlier and be older than their field counterparts, undergoing accelerated growth in their evolution (e.g. \citealp{Hatch2011, Koyama2013, Cooke2014}).
-However, stacking analysis of LAEs at $z\sim6\mathchar`-7$ shows that they are typically young star-forming galaxies ($\sim1\mathchar`-3$ Myr; \citealp{Ono2010}).
+However, stacking analysis of LAE images at $z\sim6\mathchar`-7$ shows that they are typically young star-forming galaxies ($\sim1\mathchar`-3$ Myr; \citealp{Ono2010}).
 Therefore, when discussing the overdense region of LAEs, one may need to be cautious about the LAEs' young age.
-In fact, at lower-$z$ ($2<z<4.5$), \citet{Ito2021} point out that the cross-correlation between LAEs and SFGs is lower than SFGs' auto-correlations, and that LAEs are less abundant in SFG overdense regions.
+In fact, \citet{Ito2021} point out that the cross-correlation between LAEs and SFGs at lower-$z$ ($2<z<4.5$) is lower than SFGs' auto-correlations, and that LAEs are less abundant in SFG overdense regions.
 This suggests that LAEs may exhibit a formation epoch-dependent assembly bias and that they tend to be observed away from old populations.

-Among our quasars, the spectrum of the host galaxy of J1512$+$4422 obtained by JWST shows characteristics of a post-starburst galaxy \citep{Onoue2025}, and its mass-weighted age is $150_{-20}^{+20}$ Myr, which is much older than the typical LAE age.
-Therefore, even if there is no LAE overdensity in the J1512$+$4422 field, it cannot be ruled out that galaxies too old to be observed as LAEs are clustering there.
-It is intriguing to measure the overdensity of the galaxy population other than LAEs in this field, as well as in J0918$+$0139 and J1425$-$0015 fields, where LAE underdensity is observed, possibly resulting in similar situations.
-It can be inferred that the number density of young galaxies (e.g. HAEs) is relatively small, while that of quiescent galaxies as old as the host galaxy of J1512$+$4422 is higher than that in blank fields.
+Among our quasars, the spectrum of the host galaxy of J1512$+$4422 obtained by \textit{JWST} shows characteristics of a post-starburst galaxy \citep{Onoue2025}, and its mass-weighted age is $150_{-20}^{+20}$ Myr, which is much older than the typical LAE age.
+Assuming that the galaxy conformity commonly observed in nearby galaxies \citep{Weinmann2006} --- that is, the high proportion of early-type galaxies in the vicinity of early-type central galaxies within a DMH --- also holds at high-z, even if no LAE overdensity is observed in the J1512$+$4422 field, it cannot be ruled out the possibility that there is an overdensity of galaxies too old to be observed as LAEs. \citet{Kauffmann2013} suggest that this phenomenon occurs over the single halo scale, although the actual scale that manifests the galaxy conformity is still under debate \citep{Sin2017}.
+It would be valuable to measure the overdensity of the galaxy population other than LAEs in this field, as well as in the J0918$+$0139 and J1425$-$0015 fields, where LAE underdensity is observed, possibly resulting in similar situations.
+It is possible that the number density of young galaxies (e.g. HAEs) is relatively small, while that of quiescent galaxies as old as the host galaxy of J1512$+$4422 is higher than that in blank fields.